eosull/Portfolio-Project-3/README.md

 initial stages of verifying user name, difficulty and start choice before looping on the guess stage until a win is detected.

+### Data Model
+This game relies on a number of classes to run but the model is centred on the generation, population and testing of 3 boards:

+- Board 1 stores the position of the computer's ships and is not displayed
+- Board 2 stores the position of the player's ships and is displayed
+- Board 3 stores the player's guesses and is displayed

+The 3 boards consist of a series of lists that can be navigated using indexing as x,y co-ordinates.
+The boards are populated using the methods in the Ship class and guesses are checked and marked on the board using the methods in the Admin class.
+The Admin class also contains a print_game_state method to print out the current state of the boards and scores.

+Once player or computer reach the target score (amount of places taken up on board by ships) a win is declared and player is asked if they want to play again.
+The classes are detailed further below.

 ### Code Structure

-An Object-Oriented approach was used in the development of this game so 4 classes were created;
-board, ship, validation & admin.
+4 classes were created; board, ship, validation & admin.
 These were used to handle specific areas of the game:
 - Board
   - Creates a board in the style of a grid which can be altered as ships added & guesses made
   - Contains methods to print out the board and to clear the board if needed